JeanAEckelberg/JeanAEckelberg.github.io/portfolio.md

 <iframe src="https://drive.google.com/file/d/1cPDkkjJ7rWoBuHjv4LMa1XsO3I63Xl1U/preview" width="100%" height="480"></iframe>
 ### About:
 In this stop motion of a robot putting itself together, Jean once again shows her sound design abilities with only a limited selection of sounds.
-# Dinosuar of the New Age
+# Dinosaur of the New Age
 <iframe src="https://drive.google.com/file/d/1drZW5Xiv7TOy3TM2A0Zy9CigsTbqgF5i/preview" width="100%" height="480"></iframe>
 ### About:
-This piece speaks about the destuctive power of industry.
-Jean's sound design on this piece showcases her flexibility, usind many effects to accurately place the sounds you hear
+This piece speaks about the destructive power of industry.
+Jean's sound design on this piece showcases her flexibility, using many effects to accurately place the sounds you hear.
 # Electricity
 <iframe src="https://drive.google.com/file/d/1u4ZXpQFD6w8Bcy55ahAmYp3YqxH6eYn-/preview" width="100%" height="480"></iframe>
 ### About: